vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 it's also the thing that I was taking semi-regularly (every 2-3 days) during the first few weeks when symptoms were bad.

+#### Notes added the next day (2024-08-28)

+My subjective wellness wasn't great but improved over the next few hours and was decent by the evening.
+I had a decent sleep -- it wasn't fitful like the previous night.

+### Forty-one days later (2024-08-28)

+#### Notes added in the morning (around 9:56 AM)

+Overall, I'm feeling a lot better than yesterday.
+My heart rate is also closer to normal.
+I still feel like I have some flatulence and gas specifically from the B complex supplement consumption, but I'm not totally sure.

 ## Current learnings

 I was updating [best practices around abdominal